NCERT Solutions Class 7 Science Chapter 3 – Free PDF Download

 The NCERT Solutions for Class 7 Science provides detailed explanations and other information related to this chapter along with the different types of solved questions including objective, short and long types of questions from an exam point of view.
 These solutions help to develop confidence among students who are preparing for exams.
 Access the NCERT Solutions for Class 7 Science Chapter 3 both online and offline as a downloadable PDF from the link provided below,

-Access Answers of NCERT Solutions for Class 7 Science Chapter 3 – Fiber to Fabric
+Access Answers of NCERT Class 7 Science for Chapter 3 – Fibre to Fabric

 1. You must be familiar with the following nursery rhymes:

 (i) ‘Baa baa black sheep, have you any wool.’

 (ii) ‘Mary had a little lamb, whose fleece was white as snow.’